danaikorre/dsmanufacturing.github.io/course_content_2021/index.md

 ## What Am I Supposed To Do During a Week?:

 Each week has a [topic](#course_organisation).
+All of the below written is optional.

-* listen to the video lectures
+* listen to the video lectures (~1h)
-* check the recommended reading material, if any
+* check the recommended reading material (~1h), if any
-* participate in the tutorial on Teams(http://bit.ly/DataVis4ProfTeams2021).
-There is a channel for each Tutorial group A and B.
+* participate in the tutorial on Teams(http://bit.ly/DataVis4ProfTeams2021) (2h).
+There is a channel for each Tutorial group A and B. Tutorial sessions are recorded and linked from the schedule.
-* submit the quiz on [Learn VLE](http://bit.ly/sfcdv2021_on_learn) and check your answers against the solutions
+* submit the quiz on [Learn VLE](http://bit.ly/sfcdv2021_on_learn) and check your answers against the solutions (~1h)
-* attend the Q&A sessions in the General channel on Teams(http://bit.ly/DataVis4ProfTeams2021.
+* attend the Q&A sessions in the General channel on Teams(http://bit.ly/DataVis4ProfTeams2021 (1h).
+Q&A sessions are recorded and linked from the schedule.
 * Some weeks do have milestone submissions, which also will be submitted through [Learn VLE](http://bit.ly/sfcdv2021_on_learn).

 ## Resources & Important Links